f3d-app/f3d/doc/user/OPTIONS.md

 Options|Default|Description
 ------|------|------
 -s, \-\-scalar-coloring||Enable scalar coloring if present in the file.
-If `--coloring-array` is not set, the first in alphabetical order will be picked if any are available. <br>Requires a default scene.
+If `--coloring-array` is not set, the first in alphabetical order will be picked if any are available.
 \-\-coloring-array=\<array_name\>||The coloring array name to use when coloring.<br>Use \-\-verbose to recover the usable array names.
 -y, \-\-comp=\<comp_index\>|-1|Specify the *component from the scalar* array to color with.<br>Use with the scalar option. -1 means *magnitude*. -2 or the short option, -y, means *direct values*.<br>When using *direct values*, components are used as L, LA, RGB, RGBA values depending on the number of components.
 -c, \-\-cells||Specify that the scalar array is to be found *on the cells* instead of on the points.<br>Use with the scalar option.